JingminSun/prose_v1/README.md

                         and "your_directory/type_name/(type_name)_(IC_per_params)_(file_name)_data.h5"

-## Run the code: Samples in scripts/run.sh
+## Run the code

+For test runs:

     bash scripts/run.sh

+For the code in the paper  [Time-Series Forecasting, Knowledge Distillation, and Refinement within a Multimodal PDE Foundation Model](https://arxiv.org/abs/2409.11609):

+    bash scripts/sympy.sh

 ### Data

 Just specify your ``data.train_types`` and ``data.eval_types`` and if some specific_name needed,